The Ultimate 2021 Leather Sofa Guide

 Genuine Leather / Split Leather Sofa

 Genuine leather, also known as suede, is a lower quality of leather.
-It is also known as split leather, because it is what is left after the top grain leather is split from the hide.
+It is not a superset to categorise all leather as real, but rather that the leather is of lower quality but is "at least still real leather".
+It is also known as split leather, because it is what is left after the top grain leather is extracted from the hide.
 Made from the deeper layers of hide, genuine/split leather is less durable, and has no natural grains.
 Hence, this grade of leather is normally embossed with artificial grains to create some texture.

 Bonded Leather Sofa